cloud-infra-engineer/Hybrid-Identity-On-Prem-AD-Entra-ID-Integration-Lab/README.md

 - [Password Policy Overview and FAQ](https://learn.microsoft.com/en-us/entra/identity/authentication/tutorial-password-policy-overview-frequently-asked-questions)
 - [On-premises Password Writeback with SSPR](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-sspr-writeback)
 - [Pass-Through Authentication FAQ](https://learn.microsoft.com/en-us/entra/identity/hybrid/connect/how-to-connect-pta-faq)

+*Note: the information above reflects Microsoft's documentation and product behaviour at the time this project was built.
+Microsoft Entra and Azure features are updated frequently, so some specifics may have changed since — the underlying identity and access management concepts, however, remain the core focus of this project.*

 *(More references to be added as Conditional Access, MFA, and PIM sections are completed.)*